(tole AZ a mide)

 Frequency not defined.

-Central nervous system: Dizziness, fatigue, headache, malaise, vertigo
+Central nervous system: Disulfiram-like reaction, dizziness, fatigue, headache, malaise, vertigo

-Dermatologic: Maculopapular eruptions, morbilliform eruptions, photosensitivity, pruritus, rash, urticaria
+Dermatologic: Maculopapular rash, morbilliform rash, pruritus, skin photosensitivity, skin rash, urticaria

 Gastrointestinal: Anorexia, constipation, diarrhea, epigastric fullness, heartburn, nausea, vomiting

-Hematologic: Agranulocytosis, aplastic anemia, hemolytic anemia, leukopenia, pancytopenia, porphyria cutanea tarda, thrombocytopenia
+Hematologic & oncologic: Agranulocytosis, aplastic anemia, hemolytic anemia, leukopenia, pancytopenia, thrombocytopenia

 Neuromuscular & skeletal: Weakness